laimaretto/taskAutom/README.md

 #### Plugin

-The plugin is a Python code which is fed with each row of the CSV at a time, in order to render a configuration file.
-It consist of a function called `construir_cliLine()` which accepts three arguments: `m` which is a counter, `datos` which is a row vector, and `mop`. `m` can be used when some code needs to be ran only once; `mop` is used when the configuration script needs to be verified before running.
+The plugin is a Python code which is fed with each row of the CSV at a time, in order to render a configuration script.
+It consists of a function called `construir_cliLine()` which accepts three arguments: `m` which is a counter, `datos` which is a row vector, and `mop`. `m` can be used when some code needs to be ran only once; `mop` is used when the configuration script needs to be verified before running.

 Example: use the previous data, to generate configuration scripts.